-This recipe is for daydreamers.
 For those who like to let their mind wander whenever a chain of bad luck sets in.
 Those who dream of somewhere fabulous, like say a creaking sailboat on a teal blue sea, when reality is freeway gridlock with a wimpy A/C unit on a blazing hot day.
-Or for those who fantasize about sea spray in her hair when reality is a flat tire during said gridlock.
+For those who fantasize about sea spray in herhair when reality is a flat tire during said gridlock.

 And all that daydreaming would be focused on Croatia's Dalmatian Coast.
-It’s a place that once you go, it never leaves you.
-It’s a place of history and beauty and culture that’s what you would imagine life would be like if the lavender fields of Provence were peppered about islands that have a very Pirates of the Carribbean vibe.
-And it’s a place where there's tons of grilled fish, fresh summer produce, and lots and lots of ajvar.
+It’s a place that, once you visit, it never leaves you.
+It’s a place of history, and beauty, and culture.
+The place you would dream up if the lavender fields of Provence were peppered about the Pirates of the Caribbean set.
+And it’s a place where there's tons of grilled fish, fresh summer produce, and lots and lots ofajvar.

-Ajvar is actually from Macedonia but my first try of it was on everything and anything during my trip to the islands of Croatia.
-It was a place I’d go back to every summer if I could, but the realities of life have gotten in the way.
-But just a taste of ajvar is totally transporting, which is awesome because it’s really stupidly easy to make.
+Ajvar, a condiment made mainly from charred red bell peppers and eggplant, is actually from Macedonia but my first try of it was on everything and anything during my trip to the islands of Croatia.
+It’s a place I’d travel back to every summer if I could, but the realities of life have gotten in the way.
+Luckily, just a taste of ajvar is totally transporting, which is awesome because it’s stupidly easy to make.

-There aren't too many rules when it comes to ajvar, including how you serve it.
-I’ve had it as a condiment with grilled fish and meats, added to a sandwich for some oomph, or just slathered on a cracker with a drizzle of olive oil and a crumble or smear of whatever goat or feta cheese I can get my hands on.
-And then I daydream and forget about car troubles, hot, sticky summer heat, and dream of the next time I’ll be able to get back to those gorgeous seas and summers of Croatia.
+There aren't too many rules when it comes to ajvar recipes and uses, including the way it’s served.
+I’ve had it as a condiment with grilled fish and meats, in a sandwich for some oomph, or slathered on a cracker with a drizzle of olive oil and a crumble or smear of whatever goat or feta cheese I can get my hands on.
+Then I daydream and forget about car troubles, sticky summer heat, and dream of the next time can get back to those gorgeous seas and summers of Croatia.

 (about 5 to 6)